BlinkDL/RWKV-LM/README.md

 ===

 **Please use https://github.com/BlinkDL/RWKV-LM/tree/main/RWKV-v7/train_temp as RWKV-7 reference implementation**.
-The default config only requires 1 GPU with 8G VRAM, so it's very easy to test.
+The default config only requires 1 GPU with 10G VRAM (you can reduce bsz if you have less VRAM), so it's easy to test.

 FLA RWKV-7 is NOT aligned with reference implementation yet, and you will get less performance.